bpython/curtsies/docs/FSArray.rst

    a.dumb_display()

 `fsarray` is a convenience function returning a FSArray constructed from its arguments.
-FSArrays deal with the display width of strings.

-Arrays can be composed to build up complex text interfaces, which could be repeatedly constructed and rendered with a :py:mod:`curtsies.window` object::
+Arrays can be composed to build up complex text interfaces, which might be repeatedly constructed and rendered with a :py:mod:`curtsies.window` object::

     >>> import time